fahimmahmoodmir/developer-center/pages/Documents/ConversationalAI/Third-PartyBots/CustomEndpoint/service-implementation.md

 Please note, [SDES](engagement-attributes-types-of-engagement-attributes.html)
 attributes are **only** collected at the start of a conversation, and [SDES](engagement-attributes-types-of-engagement-attributes.html) are **only** collected if the Engagement Attributes configuration is enabled.
-This API endpoint is expected to create a conversation instance for the LivePerson conversation against a bot.
+This API endpoint is expected to create a conversation resource that can be addressed on the following 'Send Conversation Events' call conversation against a bot.

 {: .important}